 The Company is exposed to foreign currency risk on fluctuations related to cash and accounts payables and accrued liabilities that are denominated in United States Dollars.
-A 10% change in foreign exchange rates would result in a nominal difference for the year ended December 31, 2018.
+A 10% change in foreign exchange rates would result in a nominal difference for the three months ended March 31, 2019.